SAKSHIRAJPUTT/backend_app/README.md

-# Project Name: Backend and Frontend Data Analysis Dashboard
+DRDO Backend and Frontend Data Analysis Dashboard

 This is a full-stack web application that combines backend services with a frontend dashboard for data analysis and visualization.
 The backend handles user authentication, data processing, and provides APIs for the frontend.
 The frontend displays user data and visualizations using charts.